These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning that you are on suppressive antibiotic therapy

-Why: Suppressive drug therapy for UTI is a specific DBQ field that affects rating.
+Suppressive drug therapy for UTI is a specific DBQ field that affects rating.
 Some veterans take daily antibiotics as routine and forget to mention it.

-Do this instead: Bring your medication list.
+Instead: Bring your medication list.
 Specifically state: 'I take [antibiotic name and dose] daily to suppress urinary tract infections.'
 Explain how long you have been on this therapy.

 Impact: Suppressive therapy alone supports a 0% UTI rating; without documentation, even this baseline may be missed